 The second attempt at salvage, however, would never be made.
 Throughout the night of the 6th and into the morning of the 7th, Yorktown remained stubbornly afloat.
 By 0530 on the 7th, however, the men in the ships nearby noted that the carrier's list was rapidly increasing to port.
 As if tired, the valiant flattop turned over at 0701 on her port side and sank in 3,000 fathoms of water, her battle flags flying.

-Yorktown (CV-5) earned three battle stars for her World War II service; two of them being for the significant part she had played in stopping Japanese expansion and turning the tide of the war at Coral Sea and at Midway.
+Yorktown (CV-5) received three battle stars for her World War II service; two of them being for the significant part she had played in stopping Japanese expansion and turning the tide of the war at Coral Sea and at Midway.